 The course will be taught annually but will focus on a set of revolving themes and issues that inform contemporary documentary filmmaking and the critical discourse that surrounds it.
 The theme for fall 2016 will be “Places and Spaces.”
 One 3-hour class (some of which will include field shooting and research trips) and one evening screening each week.

 Requisite: A prior 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
-Fall semester.
+Omitted 2017-18.
 Professor Levine.2016-17: Offered in Fall 2016

 This course introduces students to the history, theory, and practice of film and video curation, paying special attention to the curation of experimental media.
 Students will learn about curating in both theoretical and practical ways, analyzing a variety of conceptual issues and debates that have emerged from historical and contemporary approaches to experimental film and video exhibition, while also embarking on creative assignments designed to allow them to begin developing their own curatorial perspectives.
 Through weekly screenings, readings, and discussion seminars, as well as visits to off-campus arts venues and cultural institutions, we will examine the different registers of film and video exhibitions that are regularly shaped by curators (program, sequence, exhibition space, text, and formats, etc.), as well as the broader social and political stakes of media curation.
 Two class meetings and one screening per week.